Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/04-db/01-sequelize/00-intro.md

 # SEQUELIZE
 ---

-In this module we'll introduce sequelize, a tool that helps us map our database.
+In this module we'll introduce sequelize, a tool that helps us build models to map to our database.

 <hr>